decaf-dev/obsidian-dashboards/README.md

 ![Obsidian Downloads](https://img.shields.io/badge/dynamic/json?logo=obsidian&color=%23483699&label=downloads&query=%24%5B%22dashboards%22%5D.downloads&url=https%3A%2F%2Fraw.githubusercontent.com%2Fobsidianmd%2Fobsidian-releases%2Fmaster%2Fcommunity-plugin-stats.json)

-Dashboards is an [Obsidian.md](https://obsidian.md/) plugin for desktop and mobile.
+Dashboards is an [Obsidian.md](https://obsidian.md/) plugin.
 With Dashboards, you can design your own personalized dashboard or home page, tailored to suit your specific needs and workflow.

-Dashboards offers flexible grid configurations, allowing you to choose from various layouts such as 1x1, 2x2, 3x3, and more.
-These grids act as containers where you can embed different elements, including code blocks and markdown assets.
+Dashboards offers flexible grid configurations, allowing you to choose from various layouts such as 1x2, 2x2, 3x3, and more.
+These grids act as containers where you can embed different elements, including code blocks, urls, and markdown assets.

 If you are looking for the plugin that was formally called `Dashboards` please see [DataLoom](https://github.com/trey-wallis/obsidian-dataloom)